How does Supertext treat your personal data?

 - Sales and marketing activities within the Supertext Group.

-This may also include our passing on data to third parties, for example, when freelance translators or the newsletter tool provider need certain data to complete their tasks.
+This may also include our passing on data to third parties.
+For example, when the newsletter tool provider or freelance translators need certain data to complete their tasks.
 However, we only pass on data that is required for our specific purposes – and never for further use by third parties.

 How do we ensure data security?

 We have taken several procedural, physical and technical security measures in order to protect your data against loss, theft and unauthorized access.
-Owing to the nature of electronic data communications, however, we cannot guarantee 100% confidentiality, i.e. there is a certain residual risk involved.
+However, due to the nature of electronic data communications, we cannot guarantee 100% confidentiality.
+A small risk still remains.

 As a customer, you are responsible for safeguarding your login details, email account and the API authentication token (see Para.
 7).
 You are using transport encryption (SSL/TLS) when you access our website.